TiboStr/game-of-life/README.md

-  -c, --coordinates=FILE     Read file where coordinates are listed -d, --drawing=FILE         Read file where a starting pattern is drawn -h, --height=HEIGHT        The height of the visualization -w, --width=WIDTH          The width of the visualization -?, --help                 Give this help list
+  -c, --coordinates=FILE     Read file where coordinates are listed -d, --drawing=FILE         Read file where a starting pattern is drawn -h, --height=HEIGHT        The height of the visualization -w, --width=WIDTH          The width of the visualization, default value -i, --iterations=ITERATIONS   Number of generations that will be displayed -?, --help                 Give this help list
       --usage                Give a short usage message